Alabama Department of Archives and History

 State Archives of North Carolina

-North Dakota Department of Health Public Death Index
+North Dakota Department of Public Health Public Death Index

 Search death certificates from 1881 on.
-You can’t search more than a 10-year span at once, so if you don’t know the year of death, you might have to do multiple searches.
+Searches are limited to a 10-year span, so if you don’t know the year of death, you might have to do multiple searches.

 North Dakota State University Institute for Regional Studies

-Stop by this site to search the statewide North Dakota Biography Index, 212,000 naturalization records, the 1885 Dakota Territory census, and obituaries from the Fargo Forum newspaper, plus indexes to Cass County marriages, divorces and probate records.
+Search databases here for the statewide North Dakota Biography Index, 212,000 naturalization records, the 1885 Dakota Territory census for counties in present-day North Dakota and obituaries from the Fargo Forum newspaper, plus indexes to Cass County marriages, divorces and probate records.

 Ohio Obituary Index

-Search an index to 2.3 million Buckeye State marriage notices, death notices and obituaries back to the early 19th century.
-You can order copies of the original newspaper items for a fee.
+Search an index to nearly 2.9 million Ohio marriage notices, death notices and obituaries dating back to the early 19th century.
+Order copies of the original newspaper items for a small fee.

 Oklahoma Historical Society

 Click on Research Center to access several databases: Under Records, you’ll find the 1890 territorial census, the Dawes Final Rolls and Smith’s First Directory of Oklahoma Territory.
-Under Genealogy, search indexes to marriages, obituaries, probate records and more.
+Under Genealogy, you can search indexes to marriages, obituaries and yearbooks.

 Genealogical Forum of Oregon

-Click on the Indexes tab to search multiple databases at once, including land claims, marriage and death records, and obituaries.
+Click on the Indexes in the Research box to search multiple databases at once, including land claims, marriage and death records and obituaries.
 Order copies of records for a fee.